 - Stocking decisions will utilize information from local fishermen on population numbers and size structure to determine if further stocking is needed.
 This will include observations on stocks of small fish including “minnows”.

 The 2014 partial winterkill event had a dramatic impact on the fishery.
 Populations of largemouth bass and sunfish were severely reduced.
 Stocking priorities for 2014-2017 and 2019 were for enhancing the largemouth bass and black crappie populations as well as fathead minnows for forage.
-In 2020, only fathead minnows were planted.
+In 2020 -2022, only fathead minnows were planted because other species were not available.

 Northern pike took advantage of the reduced predation to produce bumper crops of young in 2014 and 2015.
 These two cohorts dominate the northern pike population.
 This has produced an overabundant and stunted population.
-The LSA Board of Directors has made a request to Michigan DNR for an alternate northern pike creel regulation.
-The alternative size and daily possession limit is recommended by DNR for shallow lakes like Indian Lake where northern pike are over abundant.
-Should this request be approved, members will be advised of the change.
+The LSA Board of Directors made a request to Michigan DNR for an alternate northern pike creel regulation.
+The alternative size and daily possession limit recommended by DNR for shallow lakes like Indian Lake where northern pike are over abundant was approved by the Natural Resources Board in October, 2021.
+(See details in the current fishing guide.)

 Indian Lake currently has nine gamefish species.
 They are: largemouth bass, smallmouth bass, rock bass, black crappie, bluegill, pumpkinseed, yellow perch, walleye, and northern pike.
 Other fish species in the lake include fathead minnow and Iowa darter.